Asset Class |

 High beta / P/E will get torched again and is a sell on every rise.
 Gold

-increasingly looks like the asset class to own over the next decade (short-term
+increasingly looks like the asset class to own over the next decade (currently going

-resistance at 3200).
-Gold exploded almost eight times higher over the decade
+parabolic).
+Gold exploded almost eight times higher over the decade following

-following the dot-com bust in 2000.
-Imagine what would happen to gold as this
+the dot-com bust in 2000.
+Imagine what would happen to gold as this AI bubble

 report for a comparison.
 I love your